 If you can, alternate your new running shoes with your old ones.
-Not only will you notice any changes between the old and new models but you’ll also give your feet and legs a chance to re-adjust to the firmer, pre-broken in, cushioning.
+Not only will you notice any changes between the old and new models but you’ll also give your feet and legs a chance to re-adjust to the new pair, which will have a firmer, less compressed cushioning.

-To avoid risk of injury close to an event make sure that, if you need new shoes, you have replaced them at least four weeks before a race.
+To avoid injury close to an event make sure that, if you need new shoes, you get replaced them at least four weeks before a race.

-Your running shoes should always be comfortable from the moment you put them on.
-Breaking them in won’t change the way they fit so if you’re getting blisters or the shoes are rubbing, they’re probably too small.
+Your running shoes should be comfortable from the moment you put them on.
+Breaking them in won’t change the way they fit, so if you’re getting blisters or the shoes are rubbing, they’re probably the wrong size.